 Furthermore, the Roman influence can be seen in the development of market towns in Cheshire.
 Nantwich, Northwich, and Chester were among the important trading centers during this era.
 Archaeological excavations have revealed evidence of marketplaces, storage facilities, and even specialized workshops where goods were manufactured.
 These market towns were not only a hub for regional trade but also played a crucial role in facilitating long-distance commerce.

-In addition to revolutionizing agriculture, the Romans also played a pivotal role in the development of trade and infrastructure in Cheshire.
-They constructed an extensive network of roads that connected key settlements, facilitating the movement of goods and people across the region.
+that connected key settlements, facilitating the movement of goods and people across the region.
 This led to the rise of vibrant market towns, where local and imported products were exchanged.
 The Romans also established a system of tolls and customs duties, which generated revenue for the state and encouraged trade.
 With the establishment of these economic foundations, Cheshire grew into a thriving center of commerce and became an important link in the wider Roman trading network.

 The Romans brought significant changes to Cheshire's monetary system, transitioning it from a simple barter economy to one based on coinage.
 Prior to the Roman occupation, goods and services were exchanged through a system of barter, where individuals would trade goods directly for other goods or services.
 However, with the arrival of the Romans, this system began to evolve.